 The Perfect Way To Protect Your Portfolio In This Market

-The market has certainly taken us on a wild path since the beginning of the year.
+The market has certainly taken us on a wild path since the the Covid-19 outbreak.
 When the coronavirus pandemic took hold, a lot of investors were caught off guard.
-Some days seemed like pure chaos as the market tried to make sense of whether this is a “new normal” or a “temporary normal” — and what that means for the economy and individual stocks.

 Get Paid To Protect Your Portfolio

 Let me explain, using a widely-held stock such as Pfizer (NYSE: PFE).
-As I write this, the stock is currently trading around $37 and offers a respectable yield of nearly 4%.
+As I write this, the stock is currently trading around $38 and offers a respectable yield of 4%.
 Suppose I own the drugmaker and like its long-term prospects.
-But I also think it could be in for a bumpy ride over the next few months.
+But I also don’t see the stock shooting a lot higher, at least over the next few months.

 One way to mitigate risk — and generate extra income at the same time — is by selling a covered call option.